baygeldin/tantiny/README.md

 ## Development

-After checking out the repo:

-Run `cargo build`, then `cp target/debug/libtantiny.so lib/tantiny.so` to complile the rust source.

-Then run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake build` to build native extensions, and then `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 We use [conventional commits](https://www.conventionalcommits.org) to automatically generate the CHANGELOG, bump the semantic version, and to publish and release the gem.
 All you need to do is stick to the convention and [CI will take care of everything else](https://github.com/baygeldin/tantiny/blob/main/.github/workflows/release.yml) for you.